JEE Advanced

 • Candidates should bring their own drawing and colouring aids.

-• No separate admit card will be issued for AAT and the original admit card of JEE (Advanced) should be produced at the AAT examination hall.
+• No separate admit card will be issued for AAT, and the original admit card of JEE (Advanced) should be produced at the AAT examination hall.

 • Candidates securing marks above the cutoff will be declared pass in the test.
 There will be no separate cutoff for students of any category.